-Rebeca makes her home with her father and her mother.
-Sewing, washing clothes and helping in the kitchen are her household duties.
+Rebeca lives with her father and her mother.
+Her duties at home include sewing, washing clothes and helping in the kitchen.
+There are 5 children in the family.
 Her father is sometimes employed as a farmer and her mother is sometimes employed as a farmer.
-There are 5 children in the family.

 Because of your sponsorship, Rebeca will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.